OlgaPotapova684/n8n_youtube_summary/README.md

 2. Import the workflow into your n8n instance.
 3. Set up your credentials for YouTube, OpenRouter, and Google Sheets.
 4. Click **Execute Workflow** to run the workflow and populate your Google Sheet.

+---

+> **Important:** Credentials and Google Sheets links in this workflow have been removed for security.
+Make sure to configure your own credentials before running the workflow.